GotemBarbosa/Seed-BusinessManager/README.md

-# Seed-BusinessManager
+# Seed - Business Manager
 A mobile application for high school project that allow business owners to manager their service, helping on manage their expenses and profits.

-## Co-authored and co-developed-by:
+## Co-authored and co-developed by:
 Alexandre Pardini: https://github.com/AlexandrePardini <br>
 Gabriel Barbosa: https://github.com/GotemBarbosa